August 9-11 2018

 NAMFI is about all Military Aviation.
 We welcome all models of military aviation no matter the size.
 Classic non-military aircraft (pre-1960) are allowed but must be giant scale with a wingspan of 80 inches or more.

 The event will start Thursday at 8 am and run till Saturday at 6 pm.
 You are more than welcome to come early or stay late.
 There will be a pilot meeting at 8:30 am each day followed by open flying.
-We will have a food vendor on site for regular meals as well as an on-site dinner Friday night!
+We will have a food vendor on site for regular meals as well as a banquet dinner Friday night!

 - NAMFI is a pilot-friendly, non-competition event.
 Our goal is for everyone to have an enjoyable time.
 No pilot is more important than another.
 If we all keep this in mind the odds are in our favor that everyone will enjoy the event.

 - NAMFI is an AMA sanctioned event.
 This means to fly you must be an AMA member (MAAC is also accepted).
 During open flying, we will maintain a racetrack pattern with the direction being dictated by the winds.